 Entrance: 9 lira; the museum is open Monday-Saturday.

-Northern Cyprus is known all over the world for its spiritual places.
+The part of Cyprus occupied by Turkey is known all over the world for its spiritual places.
 We are going to describe some of them below.

 Mаulana Shеykh Nazim burial